 Regardless of which room you are putting it in, you’ll need to measure the space to be sure it will fit.

 If you are mounting the TV on a console table, you’ll want to be sure to consider the TVs attached stand size.
 While these stand legs are probably the same length as the TV, they often are wider than the screen.
 If you have a skinny TV stand, the legs will not be able to fit on it.

 The Society of Motion Picture and Television Engineers, the SMPTE, actually has a set standard for TV sizes.

 According to the group, the display should fill 30 degrees of your field of vision.
-That mean, you can calculate the “ideal” screen size by measuring the distance between your seating and planned location of your tube.
+This means you can calculate the “ideal” screen size by measuring the distance between your seating and planned location of your television.

 We get it, math is hard.
 If you’d rather skip the complicated calculations, you can simply multiply the seating distance (in inches) by 0.625.
 So, if you plan to hang your TV about 80 inches, or about 6.5 feet, from your seating area, a 50-inch TV would be the SMPTE’s recommended television size.

 This is a general guide to help you determine how far to hang your 1080p TV from seating.
 You can always hang it farther than suggested, but closer could compromise picture quality.

 You can hang 4K televisions 2-3 feet closer to seating than the suggested distances below.

 |Tv screen size (1080p)||Suggested viewing distance in inches||Suggested viewing distance in feet|

 |40 in||60 - 68 in||5 - 5.5 ft|